 A green arrow pointing up means a keyword has increased in ranking and a red arrow pointing down means the ranking has dropped.
 A grey dot means the ranking has stayed the same.

 Armed with this information, you’ll know which keywords to continue focusing your attention on, and any pivots you might need to make to rank for different ones.

 For example, if you notice that a keyword you were previously ranking well for has dropped and another keyword has increased, you might want to change your focus from the one that’s dropped onto the one that’s increased.

 If you want to dig a little deeper to learn how an individual keyword has changed position over time, you can click the bar chart icon next to the keyword in the table.

-You can see below that, in March, the keyword ‘Plumber’ dropped from position 23 down to 42, and then later jumped up to position two.
+You can see below that, in June, the keyword ‘Cheap Plumber Colorado Springs’ dropped from position one in Google (shown by the red line in the chart below) down to 15, and then later jumped up to position one.

 This is really useful data to help you figure out what you might need to do to improve each individual ranking and also react to any instances when a keyword might have dropped or improved.

 As the name suggests, the tab called ‘Keyword Groups’ in a Rank Tracker report allows you to group keywords together.
 This is useful if you need to get a better understanding of how keywords on a similar topic are ranking.